Executive Board

 Hosok O, Vice President

 Hosok O is an Associate Professor at Utah Tech University in St. George, where he has taught since 2013.
 He specializes in the history of East Asia, with a particular focus on the cultures and politics of the 19th and 20th centuries in Japan.
 His recent publications and projects include a co-authored article in the Journal of Northeast Asian History (2020), an article on zainichi Koreans and Chōsen schools in Japan, and a book project on the cultural history of the Japanese immigrants in the U.S. during the 20th century.
-Since 2015, he has advised the Alpha Omicron Chi Chapter of Phi Alpha.
+Since 2015, he has advised the Alpha Omicron Chi Chapter of Phi Alpha Theta.
 He served as a member of the Phi Alpha Theta National Council (2018-19) and the Advisory Board (2020-22).
 He is currently serving as Vice President of Phi Alpha Theta and committed himself to aligning with the mission statement of the society.
 He enjoys outdoor activities in beautiful state of Utah.

 -